CnQzdr/AI-BASED-CHATBOT-FOR-INDUSTRIAL-PROCESS-MONITORING-FOR-PAPERCUTTING-MACHINE/README.md

 2. Embedded Code IDE(Arduino IDE).
 For Arduino IDE installation see https://www.arduino.cc/en/software

-Schematic design and PCB layout are provided in "hardware-develop" folder from this repository.
+Schematic design and PCB layout are provided in "Hardware-develop" folder from this repository.